Philadelphia Short-Term Rental Regulations

 - Meet safety requirements.
 Smoke alarms in each bedroom.
 Smoke alarms in hallway near bedrooms.
 Smoke alarms on each floor including basement.
 Carbon monoxide alarms within 15ft of bedroom entrance.
 CO alarms centrally on wall or ceiling (not in front of bathroom door or within 5ft of cooking appliance).

 - Apply for your STR permit.
-Submit application + $150 fee.
+Submit application.
+Fees vary by type: Limited Lodging Operator License $150; Rental License (hotel designation) $69.
 See permit types above to determine which applies.

 - Register for tax accounts.
 Set up lodging tax accounts with City of Philadelphia Department of Revenue.